MrVPlusOne/Singularity/README.md

 [S4: EVect(EInt)]{ seed: [23,234] ; iter: shift(prepend(118, append(S4, 227)), S0) }
 ```

-Which is a pattern (i.e. a Recurrent Computation Graph introduced in the paper) with 5 internal states.
+Which is a pattern (i.e. a *Recurrent Computation Graph*) with 5 internal states.
 Each state consists of a `seed`-`iter` pair: `seed` defines how to initialize the state, and `iter` defines how to update it.

 The above pattern generates inputs like this: